di-teach/supinfo_5cloud_course/lessons/01-introduction-to-cloud-data-services/ReadMe.md

 # Introduction do cloud data services

-This hands-on session related to the lesson that you can find [here]() is about deploying and managing a data cluster on Azure HDInsight.
+Let's deploy and manage a data cluster on Azure HDInsight.

 ## Objective